PrAjWa-L/network-scan/readme.md

 Scan execution:

 - ip a

-Finds Local IP range
+  --Finds Local IP range

-- sudo nmap -sS <IP address> -oN local_scan.txt

-Performs nmpa scan and saves it to a .txt file
+- sudo nmap -sS <IP address> -oN local_scan.txt --Performs nmap scan and saves it to a .txt file

 - sudo wireshark

-Packet capture analysis using the wireshark tool.
+  --Packet capture analysis using the wireshark tool.

 Scan Results Summary: